nedbat/scriv/docs/index.rst

-.. journo documentation master file, created by sphinx-quickstart on Fri Dec 27 21:05:02 2019.
+..
+Scriv documentation master file, created by sphinx-quickstart on Fri Dec 27 21:05:02 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-journo
+Scriv
 ===============================
-Journo changelog management tool
+Scriv changelog management tool

 Contents: